How to do something

 How to equilibrate a system

-The initial system that you setup, either by DL_FIELD, or some other means, is likely to be far from equilibrium state.
+The initial system that you set up, either by DL_FIELD or some other means, is likely to be far from an equilibrium state.
 Almost all systems need to be equilibrated before a sampling run can be carried out.

 1. Tame down a ‘drastic’ intial configuration.